2.3.4 Rapid withdrawal symptoms, hypo/hyper-metabolism

 Much like in alcohol dependence, individuals with SIBO may experience metabolic impairments due to the fermentation of sugars into alcohol and acetaldehyde within the gut.
 This process can disrupt homeostasis, precisely mimicking the metabolic challenges faced by chronic alcohol users.

-When treating alcoholism, the typical approach involves gradually reducing alcohol intake, supported by high doses of thiamine (Vitamin B1) and adequate amounts of Vitamin C. In addition, psychological counseling is often recommended as part of the recovery process
+When treating alcoholism, the typical approach involves gradually reducing alcohol intake, supported by high doses of thiamine (Vitamin B1) and large amounts of Vitamin C. In addition, psychological counseling is often recommended as part of the recovery process

 https://pmc.ncbi.nlm.nih.gov/articles/PMC8302359/